JonDotsoy/artur/README.md

 # artur

-Framework to build a modern apps.
+Framework to build a modern app.

 ## Install